Aboriginal and Torres Strait Islander Education

 Catholic Schools New South Wales recognises Aboriginal people as the original inhabitants of Australia, and embraces the rich diversity of culture, language, spirituality and educational practice which exists across Australia’s many Aboriginal Nations.

- Learn More
+Learn More

-Catholic Schools New South Wales’s Commitment
+Catholic Schools NSW’s Commitment

-“All Aboriginal and Torres Strait Islander children and young people achieve their full learning potential, are empowered to shape their own futures, and are supported to embrace their culture and identity as Australia’s First Nations peoples”.
+“All Aboriginal and Torres Strait Islander children and young people achieve their full learning potential, are empowered to shape their own futures,

-– National Aboriginal and Torres Strait Islander Education Strategy (Education Council, 2015 pg2).
+National Aboriginal and Torres Strait Islander Education Strategy (Education Council, 2015 pg2).

 Pope John Paul II, in his famous message to the Aboriginal Peoples of Australia in Alice Springs 1986, stated that the Catholic Church will be lacking in its full expression if it does not embrace the spirituality of our Aboriginal people.

 “You are part of Australia and Australia is a part of you.
-And the Church herself in Australia will not be fully the Church that Jesus wants her to be until you have made your contribution to her life and until that contribution has been joyfully received by others”.
+And the Church herself in Australia will not be fully the Church that Jesus wants her to be until

-– St John Paull II, ‘Address to the Aborigines and Torres Strait Islanders‘, Alice Spring, Australia, 29 November 1986
+St John Paull II, ‘Address to the Aborigines and Torres Strait Islanders‘, (Alice Spring, Australia, 29 November 1986)

 More recently, the Australian Bishops have impelled Catholics to walk alongside Aboriginal and Torres Strait Islander people and to embrace “Aboriginal and Torres Strait Islander spirituality within the wider Catholic spirituality” as a means of deepening their own faith. – ACBC Aboriginal and Torres Strait Islander Sunday 2019 Pastoral Letter.